Name Whisper — ENS Intelligence Layer MCP server

 - get_valuation - Get a confidence-rated valuation for an ENS name based on comparable sales, entity recognition (Wikipedia/Wikidata), search interest, word frequency, and fame-scaled pricing.
 Returns estimated value range, background context on the name (person/place/brand/concept), comparable sales data, and a narrative explaining the valuation methodology.
 Essential for pricing decisions.
 Endpoint: https://namewhisper.ai/mcp

 - get_market_activity - Get recent ENS marketplace activity — sales, new listings, offers, mints, transfers, renewals, and burns.
 Filter by event type.
 Returns event details including name, price (in ETH), buyer/seller addresses, and timestamp.
 Sorted by most recent first.
+This is raw activity only — it makes NO wash-trading / authenticity judgment; for "is this wash trading / fake volume?" use wash_check.
 Endpoint: https://namewhisper.ai/mcp

 - get_wallet_portfolio - Get all ENS names owned by a wallet address.
 Returns each name with label, tags, expiry, registration date, and active listing/offer prices.
 Useful for portfolio analysis and wallet profiling.